pranav-ashokk/boston-housing-price-prediction/README.md

 - Houses that have a lower 'LSTAT' value (lower class workers) will likely be worth more.
 If the people are higher class workers and made more money, they likely have a higher purchasing power, resulting in a more expensive home.
 This would mean that 'LSTAT' and 'MEDV' are inversely proportional variables.

 - Lastly, houses with a lower 'PTRATIO' (less students to teachers ratio), will also likely be worth more.
 I am assuming this because an educational facility with more teachers to focus their attention on the students will likely be a hot spot for families who are looking for houses.
 This assumption would mean that 'PTRATIO' and 'MEDV' are inversely proportional variables.

+## 5) Developing a model
+To measure the quality of the model, I first had to define a performance metric.
+For this project, I defined my performance metric as the coefficient of determination, otherwise known as R^2.

+The coefficient of determination is often very useful for regression analysis.
+The values for R^2 range from 0 to 1.
+An R^2 value of 0 means that there is no correlation between the predicted value from the model and the actual value.
+An R^2 value of 1 means that the predicted value from the model is the exact same as the actual value.
+The closer towards 1 the R^2 value is, the more accurate and "better" the model is.

+I then had to shuffle and split the data into training and testing subsets.